matthieugomez/statar/README.md

 stataR
 ======

-A tentative *beta* package for Stata users.
-I coded common Stata idioms when they're not intuitive in `data.table`.
+A tentative *beta* set of R commands for Stata users.
+I coded useful Stata commands when they're not intuitive in `data.table`.

 Syntax is close to Stata:
-- Arguments in the option `cols` accept character vectors and wildcards.
+- Arguments in the option `cols` can be character vectors and wildcards.
 They can be negated with "-".
 - Possible commands within `eset` and `edo` are predefined - which allows the use of shortcuts like `sum` instead of `summarize`.

+All functions coerce the input in  a data.table
+Examples:
 ````R
 N=1e6; K=100
 DT <- data.table(